Star-light07/blockchain-developer-bootcamp-final-project/README.md

 truffle migrate
 Then start the DApp via
 npm run dev
-If this doesn't work, try to open the "index.html" file with live server.
+If this doesn't work, try to open the "index.html" file with live server .
 Running unit tests:
 truffle tests